expectedparrot/edsl/docs/coop.rst

 4. Create EDSL objects and notebooks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Create notebooks and other objects in EDSL: `Agent`, `Question`, `Survey`, `Job`, `Results`, `Cache`, etc.

-See documentation for each object type for more information.
+See sections of the documentation for different object types for more information about creating objects in EDSL.

 5. Post content to the Coop
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Post objects to the Coop using the `edsl.coop` module and object methods.

 See below for details and examples of methods for uploading, downloading, updating and deleting content on the Coop.

 6. Choose the visibility of your content
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 You can set the visibility of an object when you post it to the Coop or update it later.

 There are 3 options:

 * `public`: Visible to everyone
-* `private`: Visible to users that you grant access
+* `private`: Visible to logged in users that you have granted access
 * `unlisted`: Visible to anyone with the link but not listed in search results

 By default, objects are posted as *unlisted*.
-See below for details and examples for setting the visibility of an object.
+See below for details on setting and changing the visibility of an object.

 7. Explore content
 ^^^^^^^^^^^^^^^^^^
 Search for other users' public or privately shared content by object type, keyword, author, topic, etc.
-Copy code and examples to your own workspace to modify or rerun them.
+Copy code and examples to modify or rerun them.

 *Note:* To access an unlisted object you must have the object `uuid` or URL.